REGIONAL CONTEST RULES BOOK AND SCORE CARDS

 (3) All Judges and Contest Officials will be readily visible.
 Only Judges or Contest Officials shall be allowed to communicate with sequestered and/or performing teams or teams waiting their turn to do so.

-(4) The Competition shall be composed of First Aid written test (30 True/False and Multiple Choice questions taken from the 10th Edition of Brady Emergency Medical Responder), First Aid Contest (Two separate First Aid Stations (a) CPR (b) Patient assessment, control of bleeding, physical shock, wounds, burns, scalds, musculoskeletal injuries, and transportation), Scenario in/or around water, Blind Rope Knot tying
+(4) The Competition shall be composed of First Aid written test (30 True/False and Multiple Choice questions taken from the 10th Edition of Brady Emergency Medical Responder), First Aid Contest (Two separate First Aid Stations (a) CPR (b) Patient assessment, control of bleeding, physical shock, wounds, burns, scalds, musculoskeletal injuries, and transportation), Blind Rope Knot tying